rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 I sent many cars into the lake during the making of this model!

 In the end after, many missteps and refinements, I am able to train a model either on my laptop or Amazon AWS EC2.
-After reading the training data and allowing for: filtering (removal of observation where throttle < 0.25), undersampling of 'straight' observations and over sampling of augmented data, I wound up with 110,206 observations.
+After reading the training data and allowing for: filtering (removal of observation where throttle < 0.25), under-sampling of 'straight' observations and over-sampling of augmented data, I wound up with 110,206 observations.
 With augmentation, this number will increase by approximately 2.36 times (0.8 * (1.0 + 0.9 + 0.8) + 0.2 * (1.0)) per epoch.

-This is output from run on my MacBook Pro():
+This is output from run on my MacBook Pro(4x2.9GHz i7 with turbo-boost):

 ```
 ____________________________________________________________________________________________________